-After Budućnost Podgorica won the 1946 championship, overcoming three fellow competitors in Lovćen, FK Sutjeska (from Niksic) and Arsenal, they were entitled to participate in the first post-war edition of the Yugoslav First League, the 1946/47 top flight.
-Budućnost would be the most successful Montenegrin side of the Yugoslavian era.
-Twice Yugoslav Cup finalists, they lost the 1965 final to GNK Dinamo Zagreb (2-1) before falling short against HNK Hajduk Split (2-0) in 1977.
+After Budućnost Podgorica won the 1946 championship, overcoming three fellow competitors in Lovćen, FK Sutjeska (from Niksic) and Arsenal, they were entitled to participate in the first post-war edition of the Yugoslavian First League, the 1946/47 top flight.
+Budućnost would be the most successful Montenegrin side of the Yugoslav era.
+Twice Yugoslavian Cup finalists, they lost the 1965 decider to GNK Dinamo Zagreb (2-1) before falling short against HNK Hajduk Split (2-0) in 1977.
 Sutjeska were Montenegro's only other representative in the First League, and like Budućnost they tasted UEFA Intertoto Cup action in later years.

-Montenegro's clubs, Budućnost in particular, were perhaps best renowned as exporters of fine young players to the leading Yugoslavian teams.
+Montenegro's clubs, Budućnost in particular, were perhaps best renowned as exporters of fine young players to the leading Yugoslav teams.
 Dejan Savićević and Predrag Mijatović were two notable examples.
 Savićević won two European Champion Clubs' Cups, with FK Crvena zvezda in 1991 and AC Milan in 1994.
 Mijatović scored the goal in the 1998 UEFA Champions League final that returned the European title to Real Madrid CF after a 32-year wait.
 Other international talents schooled by Budućnost were: Branko Rašović, Zoran Filipović, Ante Miročević, Branko and Dragoljub Brnović, Dragoje Leković, and Željko Petrović.

-Sandwiched in between those two milestone dates was Montenegro's international debut in a 2-1 friendly win against Hungary on 24 March 2007.
+Sandwiched in between those two milestones was Montenegro's international debut in a 2-1 friendly win against Hungary on 24 March 2007.
 Mirko Vučinić and Igor Burzanović scored the goals for a side coached by Zoran Filipović.
 The national team made their competitive bow in a FIFA World Cup qualifier against Bulgaria in Podgorica on 6 September 2008, which was drawn 2-2.
-Their first competitive victory was a 2-1 home success against Georgia on 10 October 2009.
-With a squad containing talents such as striker Mirko Vučinić – a Serie A winner with Juventus – and Manchester City FC forward Stevan Jovetić, the team got to the UEFA EURO 2012 play-offs.
-Although defeated over two legs by the Czech Republic.
+Their first competitive victory would be a 2-1 home success against Georgia on 10 October 2009.
+With a squad containing talents such as Mirko Vučinić and Stevan Jovetić, the team got to the UEFA EURO 2012 play-offs, succumbing over two legs to the Czech Republic.
 This was the biggest achievement so far by the Montenegrin national team, who finished third in their qualifying group for the 2014 FIFA World Cup, and fourth in their group in the UEFA EURO 2016 qualifying competition.

 Date of birth: 15 September 1966